-GCNYC Courses Students will identify and evaluate organizational factors affecting leadership, including structure, culture and sources of power, enabling them to devise a strategic leadership-development plan DEI Courses Demonstrate an in-depth understanding of key theoretical frameworks and concepts that frame DEI leadership, research, and practice; DEI Courses Demonstrate a broad working knowledge and subject-matter expertise of best practices in diversity, equity, and inclusion work within the United States and internationally; DEI Courses Apply an intersectional lens to pose critical and relevant questions that lead to sustainable organizational change; DEI Courses Describe how DEI principles can be applied to DEI leadership practice, and to analyze transformative approaches and alternative solutions to common problems encountered in the workplace DEI Courses Apply critical research and analytical tools to measure impact as a means to advance equity and inclusion decision-making and practice through strategic planning, assessment, and program evaluation.
+GCNYC Courses Students will identify and evaluate organizational factors affecting leadership, including structure, culture and sources of power, enabling them to devise a strategic leadership-development plan DEI Courses Demonstrate an in-depth understanding of key theoretical frameworks and concepts that frame DEI leadership, research, and practice; DEI Courses Demonstrate a broad working knowledge and subject-matter expertise of best practices in diversity, equity, and inclusion work within the United States and internationally; DEI Courses Apply an intersectional lens to pose critical and relevant questions that lead sustainable organizational change; DEI Courses Describe how DEI principles can be applied to DEI leadership practice, and to analyze transformative approaches and alternative solutions to common problems encountered in the workplace DEI Courses Apply critical research and analytical tools to measure impact as a means to advance equity and inclusion decision-making and practice through strategic planning, assessment, and program evaluation.
 DEI Courses Communicate (in written and oral form) the importance of diversity, equity, and inclusion to the broader mission of organizations DEI Courses Acquire a deep sense of self-awareness, including an understanding of how the impact of one's own social location, values, identities, and approach to leadership is situated within the organization, community, and world.
 Research Students will critically evaluate literature and select and utilize appropriate Methods qualitative and quantitative methodologies in the formulation of research.
 Courses Thesis Course Building upon a previous developed proposal, students will conduct empirical research, present an intellectually robust and evidence-based analysis, and develop appropriate recommendations.

-- Foundations for DEI Leadership

-- DEI Leadership Proseminar

-- The Inclusive Workplace

-- Leading for Educational Equity

-- Program Evaluation through the Diversity, Equity and Inclusion Lens

-- The Chief Diversity Officer

-- Navigating Global Change: Business Practices for the Common Good

-- Values-Based Leadership Skills for an Interconnected World

-- Introduction to Quantitative Analysis

-- Research Methods I

-- Research Methods II

-- Research Methods III

-- Thesis
+Courses: Foundatio ons for DEI Leadership ership Proseminar sive Workplace or Educational Equity - Evaluation through the Diversity, Equity and Inclusion Lens - Diversity Officer g Global Change: Business Practices for the Common Good - ased Leadership Skills for an Interconnected World Introduction to Quantitative Analysis Research Methods I Research Methods II Research Methods III Research Thesis Wethous m